Unsure about your French table manners? Click Here to download > > How to avoid these 10 food etiquette mistakes !

 ✗ Trains can be full around major holidays

-✗ You may have one or more transfers
+✗ You may have one or more connections

 ✗ Some areas around stations can be a bit rough, especially at night